Garden Update: We’re Freezing Fresh Basil!

 The wonderful 8-Ball Zucchinis continue to be good producers.
 I have lots of good recipes for zucchini, but so far this summer my favorite is the new recipe for Cheesy Zucchini with Garlic and Parsley.

 Finally some tiny yellow squash have appeared.
 I love to make “Creamed” Zucchini with a mixture of yellow squash and zucchini, so I’m hoping to have yellow squash soon.
-By the way, if you have lovely squash blossoms like this in your garden, I just wrote about recipes using squash blossoms at Blogher.

 The Really Big Squash are getting really big!
 The plant is spreading out a lot too, and I’m not sure how well it’s going to co-exist with the volunteer Brandywines.